Course Policies, Absenses and Attendance.08 Oct 2020

 The structure of this course makes it critical for you to be in attendance.
 The way we’ll learn is through sharing of perspectives in discussions, through case studies and (guest) lectures, through in class exercises, and through discussion/critique of the work we make.
 This means it’s beyond important for you to be in class and on time.

-Plain and simple, you should be in every class, regardless of the remote delivery format.
+Plain and simple, you should be in every class.

 There is however difference between excused and unexcused absenses.
 In most cases where you give some prompt or early notice, it’s considered an excused absence.
 Equally, if there’s exceptional circumstances (illness, etc.) you won’t be penalized for this.

 If you need to miss a class for any reason, inform the instructor before the class if possible, and/or after the missed class.
 Unexcused absences can adversely affect your grade.
 You shouldn’t expect to receive a passing grade without regular attendance and participation in class.
 More than two unexcused absences means you will fail the course unless appropriate documentation is provided.

 During class times, students are expected to give their full attention to the class materials, discussions and seminars.
 Students found to be consulting non-class related material, using their mobile phone or engaged in social networking will be immediately deemed absent.